 I normally enjoy it with French bread, but also love it served over mashed potatoes or rice when I’m seriously craving a hearty meal!

-This recipe takes a grand total of approximately 1 hour and 24 minutes to cook.
-I included prep time, saute time, time it takes the pot to come to pressure (12 minutes for me), cook time, natural pressure release time and additional saute time.
+The time to cook in a pressure cooker can be deceiving.
+This recipe takes a grand total of approximately 1 hour 12 minutes which includes prep time, the time it takes the pot to come to pressure, total cook time and natural pressure release time.

-- 2 pounds boneless chuck roast (excess fat removed) cut into approximately 1-1/2 inch chunks
+- 2 pounds boneless beef chuck roast excess fat removed and cut into approximately 1 ½ inch pieces

 - 2 tablespoons olive oil